Essays (Montaigne) - Bordeaux copy: Editions of the Essais based on the Bordeaux copy

 The claim that the 1595 edition represents the final version of the Essais has been reaffirmed, mainly because the differences between it and the Bordeaux copy indicate that there was very probably another manuscript written by Montaigne in which he copied all his requests for changes to the 1588 edition for the printer.

 In 2007 for the re-edition of Les Essais in bibliothèque de la Pleiade, the editors preferred to use the text from the 1595 edition.

-The Bordeaux copy is the only existng manuscript illustrating the genesis of Les Essais and as such has an enormous historical value, not only for the number of modifications to the printed text, but also for their role in restructuring the Montaigne's thoughts by the auto-correction, amplifications and critiques : « En répartissant tout au long du livre ce qu'il veut y ajouter, au lieu de composer de nouveaux chapitres, Montaigne, désormais, confronte sa pensée avec elle-même.
+The Bordeaux copy is the only existing manuscript illustrating the genesis of Les Essais and as such has an enormous historical value, not only for the number of modifications to the printed text, but also for their role in restructuring the Montaigne's thoughts by the auto-correction, amplifications and critiques : « En répartissant tout au long du livre ce qu'il veut y ajouter, au lieu de composer de nouveaux chapitres, Montaigne, désormais, confronte sa pensée avec elle-même.
 Les nouveaux propos interrogent les anciens, les sollicitent, les infléchissent ou les confirment, presque toujours en accentuant leurs audaces ».